 - They work on the internal factors such as instincts, needs, emotions, beliefs and values that unconsciously affect decisions.

 - They list the career areas, occupations, and university degrees in line with their interests provided in the TurQuest inventory.

 - Based on the suggestions in the report, students select their course or IB subjects if they have not already been selected.

-- They learn their aptitudes, areas to improve and which aptitudes are required in different occupations through Cambridge Profile Inventory.
+- They learn their aptitudes, areas to improve and which aptitudes are required in different occupations through Aptitude Inventory.

 - They realise their interest that they have not been aware of and match them with careers/occupations.